On the Hamilton's isoperimetric ratio in complete Riemannian manifolds of finite volume: Some examples

 \section{Some examples}

 The difficulty of applying the argument of Theorem \ref{ste4} is due to the fact that $\tilde{I}_M(V)$ may be or not continuous.
-This has motivated us to change approach in Theorem \ref{ste5} and Corollary \ref{ste5bis}.
 In the present section, we provide some examples in order to show different behaviours, when we test the condition (i) of Theorem \ref{ste4} on complete Riemannian manifolds of finite volume.
-Of course, these behaviours depends on the metric which we are considering.

-\begin{ex} The present example illustrates Theorem \ref{ste4}.
-It is 2--dimensional and can be generalized without difficulties to higher dimensions.
+Of course, these behaviours depends on the metric which we are considering. \begin{ex} The manifolds considered in \cite{hamilton1}, \cite{hamilton2}, \cite{hamilton3}, \cite{hamilton4}, \cite{hsu}. \end{ex} \begin{ex} The present example illustrates Theorem \ref{ste4}.
 We take a rotationally symmetric surface $M \simeq \mathbb{R}^2$, that is, diffeomorphic to the usual plane (see \cite{ritore2}).
 Fix the origin $p \in M$ and a smooth metric $g$ which can be written in normal polar coordinates by $g=dt^2+{f(t)}^2d\theta^2$, where $(t,\theta) \in \ ]0,\infty[ \times S^1$ and $S^1=\{(x,y)\in \mathbb{R}^2 \ | \ x^2+y^2=1\}$ is endowed with the Riemannian metric induced by that of the Euclidean plane.
-Here $d\theta^2$ is the Riemannian volume form of $S^1$ and $f : t \in ]0,\infty[ \mapsto f(t) \in ]0,\infty[$ is such that at the origin we can extend $g$ to a smooth metric on the entire plane.
-This construction can be done always, see \cite[p.13]{petersen}.
+Here $d\theta$ is the Riemannian volume form of $S^1$ and $f : t \in ]0,\infty[ \mapsto f(t) \in ]0,\infty[$ is such that at the origin we can extend $g$ to a smooth metric on the entire plane.
+This construction it is always possible for suitable $f$, see \cite[p.13]{petersen}.
 Now $M$ has sectional curvature (see \cite{petersen} for the details).
 Note that the length $l(c_t)$ of a geodesic circle $c_t$ depends on $f(t)$, namely $L(c_t)=2\pi f(t)$.
 We require the following restrictions on $f(t)$:

 (j).
 There is $t_1>0$ such that $f'(t)>0$ for $t<t_1$ and $f'(t)<0$ for $t>t_1$;